mizzle-toe/find-your-dream-job/README.md

 python -m find-your-dream-job.IndeedScraper
 ```

-Input a job title, a location, and a limit on the job offers to extract.
+Input job title, location, and a limit on the job offers to extract.

 Output is saved in `raw_data/indeed_scrapes/`.
 Filename format is `jobtitle_location_date_limit`.